Try Semrush

 Mix-up internal link anchor text

-Link to Important Pages
+Link to AND From Your Important Pages

 Link to important pages

-(Which can help that page rank better in Google)
+(Which can help that page rank better in Google.)

 Here’s the exact process:

 First, fire up your link building tool of choice, like Semrush.
+Specifically, the Backlink Analytics tool.

 Finally, link FROM those pages to the pages that you want to rank most.